Yale donor goes to prison for $110 million stock scam

-NEW YORK John D. Mazzuto, former chief executive officer of Industrial Enterprises of America Inc, was sent to jail on Monday for running a $110 million stock scam.
+NEW YORK, April 9 John D. Mazzuto, former chief executive officer of Industrial Enterprises of America Inc, was sent to jail on Monday for running a $110 million stock scam.

 Mazzuto, 63, a Yale University benefactor and former bank director, was the architect of a "pump and dump" scheme at the automotive chemicals company.